Egg Allergy

 On this page: Food Standards Agency Guidelines Ingredients list example Allergens Hidden allergens Precautionary labelling Other allergens

-Egg allergy occurs when the body’s immune system reacts to proteins in the egg, most often those in the egg white, although reactions to proteins in egg yolk can also occur.
+Egg allergy occurs when the body’s immune system reacts to proteins in egg, most commonly those found in the egg white.
+Allergy to proteins in egg yolk can also occur.
 Egg allergy can present in different forms depending on the type of immune response involved:

 • IgE-mediated allergy: Symptoms typically appear very quickly after egg exposure.

-• Non-IgE-mediated allergy: Symptoms are delayed, occurring hours to days after egg exposure.
+• Non-IgE-mediated allergy: Symptoms are usually delayed, occurring hours to days after egg exposure.

 • Mixed allergy: Some individuals may experience a mix of both IgE and non-IgE-mediated symptoms.

-IgE-mediated egg allergy is one of the most common food allergies in infants and young children, affecting approximately 2% of children in the UK.
-Most children grow out of egg allergy within the first few years of life, though it can persist into later childhood or, less commonly, adulthood.
-It is unusual, but not impossible, for egg allergy to appear for the first time in adulthood.
-Non-allergic sensitivity to egg may be more common than egg allergy in adults, though it is not clear how common this is.
+IgE-mediated egg allergy is one of the most common food allergies in infants and young children, affecting around 2 in 100 children in the UK.
+Most children grow out of egg allergy A smaller number do not grow out of the allergy, and it continues into adulthood.
+It is uncommon, but possible, for egg allergy to appear for the first time in adulthood.

 Who is at high risk of egg allergy and how can the risk be reduced?

-Babies with eczema, especially eczema that is moderate, severe or started early, have a higher risk of developing IgE-mediated allergy to egg and peanut.
-This is because a damaged skin barrier can allow particles of these foods to enter the skin and trigger the immune system.
-Other risk factors include already having another food allergy or a family history of allergic conditions such as eczema, hay fever, asthma and food allergies.
+Babies with eczema are at higher risk of developing food allergies.
+This is because a weakened skin barrier can allow food particles to enter through the skin and trigger the immune system.
+Using clean hands when handling or applying creams to a baby with eczema is important.
+Other risk factors include already having another food allergy, or a family history of allergic conditions such as eczema, hay fever, asthma, or food allergies.

 Symptoms of egg allergy

 For the most common type of egg allergy, IgE-mediated allergy, symptoms usually appear soon after eating egg or foods containing egg.
-Allergic reactions can be mild, moderate or severe (anaphylaxis).
-Most children with egg allergy have mild to moderate reactions.
+Most allergic reactions to egg are mild or moderate; severe reactions (anaphylaxis) are rare.
 Common symptoms involving the skin include rash, redness, raised red bumps/hives, triggering of eczema flares, and swelling of the lips, eyes or face.
 Common symptoms involving the gut include vomiting, stomach-ache or cramps and loose stools (diarrhoea).

 Symptoms are severe and called anaphylaxis if they affect the:

 Severe allergic reactions are a medical emergency.
-If anaphylaxis is suspected, call an ambulance immediately.
-More information on anaphylaxis can be found in the factsheet: Anaphylaxis and Severe Allergic Reactions.
+If anaphylaxis is suspected, call an ambulance immediately and say anaphylaxis (ANA-FIL-AXIS).
+More information on anaphylaxis can be found in the Factsheet: Anaphylaxis and Severe Allergic Reactions.

-Non-IgE-mediated allergy usually causes reactions involving the gut and/or skin hours or days after egg is eaten.
-FPIES can cause severe vomiting and/or diarrhoea, typically 1-4 hours after egg is eaten.
-See the factsheet on FPIES here.
+FPIES can cause severe vomiting and/or diarrhoea, typically one to four hours after egg is eaten.
+See the Factsheet on FPIES here.

 Breast feeding and egg allergy